Zerophoto - Fotolia

 Meanwhile, judging by this year’s line-up, areas popular in previous years, such as big data and virtual reality, continue to be closely explored by startups.

-This year’s event was held at a time when Russia’s economy is slowly coming out of a recession and showing moderate growth.
+This latest event was held at a time when Russia’s economy is slowly coming out of a recession and showing moderate growth.

 But the effect of the country’s overall economic conditions on the startup scene is ambiguous, as relatively low production and labour costs in post-crisis Russia provide an advantage for startups aiming at foreign markets.

-“We are primarily looking for startups with a focus not just on Russia, but with an international focus,” said Khodakov.
-“Companies for which the next step would be entering markets of Middle East, Asia or Western Europe.
+“We are primarily looking for startups with a focus not just on Russia, but internationally,” said Khodakov.
+“Companies for which the next step would be entering the Middle East, Asia or Western Europe.
 Companies of that kind are not just more attractive for potential investors, but they also have better development prospects.”

 However, as the economy is still slow, the local startup scene is very competitive.
 “Competition for venture capital and for access to local customers is very tough,” said Khodakov.